jaimetur/PhotoMigrator/README.md

 (remove duplicates, fix metadata, organize per year/month folder, separate Albums, fix symlinks, etc...).
 (c) by Jaime Tur (@jaimetur)

-optional arguments:
+options:

 -h,   --help
         show this help message and exit
 -v,   --version
         Show the script name, version, and date, then exit.
 -z,   --zip-folder <ZIP_FOLDER>
         Specify the Zip folder where the Zip files are placed.
 If this option is omitted, unzip of input files will be skipped.
 -t,   --takeout-folder <TAKEOUT_FOLDER>
         Specify the Takeout folder to process.
 If -z, --zip-folder is present, this will be the folder to unzip input files.
 Default: 'Takeout'.
 -s,   --suffix <SUFIX>
         Specify the suffix for the output folder.
 Default: 'fixed' -as,  --albums-structure ['flatten', 'year', 'year/month', 'year-month']
-        Specify the type of folder structure for each Album folder (Default: 'flatten').
+        Specify the type of folder structure for each Album folder (Default:
+        'flatten').
 -ns,  --no-albums-structure ['flatten', 'year', 'year/month', 'year-month']
-        Specify the type of folder structure for ALL_PHOTOS folder (Default: 'year/month').
+        Specify the type of folder structure for ALL_PHOTOS folder (Default:
+        'year/month').
 -sg,  --skip-gpth-tool
         Skip processing files with GPTH Tool.
         NOT RECOMMENDED!!! because this is the Core of the Script.
         Use this flag only for testing purposses.
 -se,  --skip-extras
         Skip processing extra photos such as  -edited, -effects photos.
 -sm,  --skip-move-albums
         Skip moving albums to Albums folder.
 -sa,  --symbolic-albums
         Creates symbolic links for Albums instead of duplicate the files of each Album.
 (Useful to save disk space but may not be portable to other systems).
 -it,  --ignore-takeout-structure
-        Ignore Google Takeout structure ('.json' files, 'Photos from ' sub-folders, etc..), and fix all files found on <TAKEOUT_FOLDER> trying to guess timestamp from them.
+        Ignore Google Takeout structure ('.json' files, 'Photos from ' sub- folders, etc..), and fix all files found on <TAKEOUT_FOLDER> trying to guess timestamp from them.
 -mt,  --move-takeout-folder
         Move original photos/videos from <TAKEOUT_FOLDER> to <OUTPUT_FOLDER>.
         CAUTION: Useful to avoid disk space duplication and improve execution speed, but you will lost your original unzipped files!!!.
         Use only if you keep the original zipped files or you have disk space limitations and you don't mind to lost your original unzipped files.
 -rd,  --remove-duplicates-after-fixing
         Remove Duplicates files in <OUTPUT_FOLDER> after fixing them.